 Stress does not cause IBD, but long-term stress can aggravate symptoms and triples your risk of a flare up (2).
 There are both short-term (acute) and long-term (chronic) types of stress.
 An example of short-term stress is when you get frustrated by getting stuck in traffic.
 An example of long-term stress is when the challenges and pressures of work or a relationship consumes you.

-Productive ways to manage your stress may include:
+Productive ways to manage your stress level and mental health may include:

 - Setting aside an hour a week to practice self care (examples: yoga, a hot beverage with a friend, hiking, etc.)

 - Enjoying your favourite tea and a good book